Introduction to Car Playing Slots

 Here’s another gambling anecdote from that evening.
 While waiting for the cashier to bring the check and cash, Amanda offered to take my picture in front of the car in the lobby using my mobile phone’s camera.
 After we did that, we talked for a while about various things.

 I remember she said that my winning the car couldn’t have happened to a nicer guy.
 That might be the nicest compliment I’ve ever gotten.
 But, we also talked about my habits of wanting a cash payout.
-This is something I no longer do, by the way, unless I play to spend it in a casino before leaving.
+This is something I no longer do, by the way, unless I plan to play with it in a casino before leaving.

 Amanda and I talked about why I wanted to have the full award in cash.
 Honestly enough, I told her that I liked those little brown paper bands wrapped around $10,000 in $100 bills.
 She seemed puzzled and asked what possible use might I have for them.